The underlying conditions

-The areas of life that don’t work are never the problem.
-They are always the symptom of something deeper.
+The areas of life that don’t work are not the problem.
+They are the symptom.

 If you have a relationship or any area of life that isn’t working, there will always be an underlying condition that is either creating the problem or destroying your ability to resolve it.
 Unfortunately, we don't notice that this condition exists.
 All we notice are the circumstances.
 He did this and she did that.
 This happened and that happened.
 These events are very real, but they are not the problem.
 They are the symptom.